 Many Native American men served in the military during World War II, and like other veterans, they often returned home with few opportunities for employment.
 In 1947, a group of Hopi veterans enrolled in a federally funded GI training program on the Hopi Reservation, taught by Hopi craftsmen, Fred Kabotie and Paul Saufkie.
 The students learned basics of design and how to adapt traditional Hopi motifs from pottery and textiles to silverwork.

 Contemporary Native American jewelers capitalize on the traditions fostered by earlier generations, but they also work in a completely different world from their predecessors.
 Many of them have degrees in art, engineering, and other subjects and have traveled internationally and been exposed to many different cultures.
 Like their ancestors, these younger artists are influenced in their work by their own life experiences – people, places and events.
 They combine seemingly divergent traits from one culture with those of their own, just as they fuse one type of metal to another for an entirely different effect.
 In the end, however, they remain rooted in their own traditions while also forging new ones.

 Evolving Traditions showcases pieces entirely from the Academy’s own collection, highlighting silversmiths from each culture, each with their own style.
-For more information, click here.
+For more information, explore the Evolving Traditions exhibit page.

 Russ Hartman is Senior Collections Manager of Anthropology at the California Academy of Sciences.